 An invention is patentable subject matter if it meets the following criteria

 2) It should have inventive step or it must be non-obvious

 3) It should be capable of Industrial application.

-4) It should not attract the provisions of section 3 and 4 of the Patents Act 1970.
+4) It should not attract the provisions of sections 3 and 4 of the Patents Act 1970.

-However, filing an application in India enables the applicant to file a corresponding application for same invention in convention countries or under PCT, within or before expiry of twelve months from the filing date in India.
+However, filing an application in India enables the applicant to file a corresponding application for the same invention in conventional countries or under PCT, within or before the expiry of twelve months from the filing date in India.
 Patents should be obtained in each country where the applicant requires protection of his invention.